knoxfighter/arcdps-killproof.me-plugin/README.md

 # arcdps killproof.me plugin
 A Plugin for arcdps, that is loading killproof.me info and displaying it ingame.

+## Contact
+For any errors, feature requests and questions, simply open a new issue here.
+You can also join the [Elite Insights discord](https://discord.gg/dCDEPXx) and write in the channel #killproof-me-plugin.

 ## Installation
 Make sure arcdps is installed.
 If arcdps is not installed, this plugin is simply not loaded and does nothing.
 Download the latest version from [github releases](https://github.com/knoxfighter/arcdps-killproof.me-plugin/releases/latest).